 be fair and reasonable and consistent with good electricity industry practice.

-(4) If Western Power believes that the requirements of the person making an access application would be met by Western Power providing one or more different distribution access services to those requested in the access application, then Western Power may, in addition, make an offer in accordance with subregulation 3 (a), (c), (d), (e) and (f) in relation to those different distribution access services.
+(4) If the corporation believes that the requirements of the person making an access application would be met by the corporation providing one or more different distribution access services to those requested in the access application, then the corporation may, in addition, make an offer in accordance with subregulation 3 (a), (c), (d), (e) and (f) in relation to those different distribution access services.

 (5) To avoid doubt —